-Level 3 - The Kief Catch: This is the bottom of the grinder.
-As you grind up your herbs and they fall into the middle level, tiny crystals and particles will fall even further to the bottom into what is called the kief catch.
+Level 3 - The Herb Particle Catch: This is the bottom of the grinder.
+As you grind up your herbs and they fall into the middle level, tiny crystals and particles will fall even further to the bottom into what is called the herb particle catch.

 How to grind your herbs:

 1. Remove the top of the grinder to reveal the sharp blades.

 2. Break your herbs into smaller pieces if needed.
 Push them down onto the top of the sharp blades.

 3. Push the top with the blades down into the herbs onto the top of the grinder.
 Twist and push if needed.